Chromiell/dotfiles-WSL/README.md

 sudo chsh -s <shell>
 ```
 ## Install fastfetch (optional)
-The zsh init script automatically runs `fastfetch`, if you don-t have `fastfetch` installed it will throw an error.
+The zsh init script automatically runs `fastfetch`, if you don't have `fastfetch` installed it will throw an error.
 Since Debian Trixie `fastfetch` is present inside the default Debian repos, on Ubuntu and previous versions of Debian you have to manually install it.
 For Ubuntu systems you can install it by running:

 ```bash
 sudo add-apt-repository ppa:zhangsongcui3371/fastfetch